Three Steps to a Healthier Email Marketing List

 Step 1: Make sure you’re building on solid ground.

 Take an honest assessment of your list(s).
 How did the first email address get there?
 Did your brand buy, borrow, or rent any part of this list?
 Was it originally imported from another platform or campaign intended for something different?
-Are the webforms feeding this list out of compliance?
+Are the webforms attached to this list out of compliance?

 If the answer to any of these questions is yes, it might be time to rebuild.
 There are a couple of ways you can do this, and the right choice depends on what you’re trying to fix.

-If you inherited a particularly bad email list, or worse, discovered that you shouldn’t have been contacting those users in the first place, your best option may be to delete the list and start over at zero (ouch, I know).
+If you inherited a particularly bad email list, or worse, discovered that you’ve endangered customer trust, your options are…less than ideal.
+In rare cases, the best approach may even be to go nuclear and start over.

-But if your list was built on trust and clear expectations from the beginning, and the problem is a growing attrition rate, there’s a better option: a re-engagement campaign.
+But if your list was built on permission and clear expectations, and the problem is simply attrition (a high churn rate), there’s a better option: a re-engagement campaign.

 A re-engagement (or re-verification) campaign may still feel like starting over, but you’ll salvage some of your existing list.

 In either case, it’s important you set up your webforms to feed into a brand new list.
-This is also a good opportunity to review your brand’s compliance with email regulations like the CAN-SPAM Act, CASL, GDPR, and CCPA to name a few.
+This is also a good opportunity to review your brand’s compliance with email regulations like the CAN-SPAM Act, CASL, GDPR, and CCPA.

 Step 2: Up your segmenting game.

-Unless all of your campaigns will be laser-focused on one specific topic, using multiple lists or segments is a surefire way to keep more subscribers interested.
-The right number of lists and/or segments for your brand depends on how relevant you’re willing to make your campaigns.
+Unless all of your campaigns will be laser-focused on one specific audience and topic, using multiple lists or segments is a surefire way to keep more subscribers interested.
+The right number of lists and/or segments for your brand depends on how diverse and consistent your content will be.

-Having segmented lists for separate audiences, content, schedules, locations, etc. won’t be much harder to maintain than a single list, and this approach benefits you and your customers alike.
+Having segmented lists for separate groups and interests won’t be much harder to maintain than a single list, and this approach benefits you and your customers.

 Not only will this make it easier for people to sign up for the content they want, but it gives them the option of unsubscribing to just one type of email content (instead of all your email communications at once), should they ever want to.